 It’s important to note that more data is not necessarily better.
 However, access to the data you need — when you need it — is paramount.

 Having a strategy for bringing together your marketing data with customer data from across your organization for a unified customer profile is the first step, so once you identify your key data sources, it’s time to find a CDP that meets your needs.
 Your CDP should have the ability to collect, transform, and activate your data across channels for real-time engagement.
-Twilio Segment is the top CDP on the market, with over 400 data sources to get started with — and even better, you orchestrate personalized, omnichannel customer journeys with the help of Twilio Engage.
+Stitch has experience helping a number of customers implement Twilio’s CDP, Segment, Twilio Segment is the top CDP on the market, which has over 400 data sources to get started with to create personalized, omnichannel customer journeys with the help of Braze.

-Working with a partner can help you ensure that you’re setting a strategy that will position you for ongoing success, and help you evaluate and implement CDPs and use cases that make sense for your business.
+Working with a partner can help you ensure that you’re setting a strategy that will position you for ongoing success, and help you evaluate and implement both tech and use cases that make sense for your business.

 When implementing your data-first engagement strategy, some of the use cases you can focus on driving value with first are: